vmware/vic/doc/user_doc/vic_admin/README.md

 **Product version: 1.0**

-For an introduction to vSphere Integrated Containers and descriptions of its main components, see *vSphere Integrated Containers Installation*.

 ## Intended Audience

 This information is intended for vSphere&reg; Administrators who must manage a vSphere Integrated Containers implementation in their vSphere environment.
 The information is written for experienced vSphere  administrators who are familiar with virtual machine technology and datacenter operations.
-Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is assumed.
+Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is useful.

+For an introduction to vSphere Integrated Containers and descriptions of its main components, see [Overview of vSphere Integrated Containers for vSphere Administrators](../vic_installation/introduction.html) in *vSphere Integrated Containers Installation*.

 # Send Documentation Feedback #